cykins4good/ISO27001-2022-ISMS-Implementation-Project/README.md

 ---

 ## 🎯 Objective
-To simulate and document the step-by-step implementation of an ISO/IEC 27001:2022–compliant Information Security Management System (ISMS) within an organizational environment, showcasing professional ability to:
+To simulate and document the comprehensive implementation of an ISO/IEC 27001:2022–compliant Information Security Management System (ISMS) within **CyTech Secure Solutions Ltd.**, demonstrating the ability to:
-- Interpret and apply each clause in practice.
+- Translate ISO 27001 requirements into actionable processes.
-- Identify and manage information security risks.
+- Identify and assess information security risks.
-- Develop policies, procedures, and controls aligned with Annex A.
+- Develop and implement appropriate controls based on Annex A.
-- Demonstrate continual improvement using audit findings and corrective actions.
+- Establish continuous improvement mechanisms through audits and management reviews.
+- Showcase documentation and compliance evidence professionally via Git and GitHub.

 ---